 Buenos Aires

 The highlight was the visit to Fogón Asado restaurant, Gorriti St 3780 (Medrano tube stop, line B).
 They provide an amazing 9 course dinner with two different wine option: I opted for the higher level 5 wine pairing set, all of which were very good.
-And I still do not like sweetbreads (course number 3).
-Remarkably, they also offer the "Chef's Counter," a 14 course tasting menu especially for private groups.
+(They also offer the "Chef's Counter," a 14 course tasting menu especially for private groups.)
+Overall, it was an excellent experience, though I still do not like sweetbreads (course number 3), and not particulaly fond of blood suasage (course 4).

 |